MngSebastian/tenant-form/README.md

 ### `Features`

 **Dark mode** - this was unnecessary but I wanted to add it.
-There is a better way to do it in `tailwind.config.js` but it was a spontaneous decision and I went with a less cleaner approach.
+There is a better way to do it in `tailwind.config.js` but it was a spontaneous decision.

 **LocalStorage** - Form data and DarkMode are saved and do not get lost on refresh.